velascoandres/excalibur/README.md

 #### Service

-The service class must extends from `AbstractMongoService`
+The service class must extends from `AbstractMongooseService`

 ```typescript
 import {AbstractMongooseService} from '@pimba/excalibur/lib';